Stabat Mater (Dvořák)

 Antonín Dvořák's Stabat Mater, Op.
 58 (B. 71), is an extended setting for vocal soloists, choir and orchestra of the 20 stanzas of the Stabat Mater sequence.
 Dvořák sketched the composition in 1876 and completed it in 1877.
 It has been characterized as a sacred cantata and as an oratorio, and consists of ten movements of which only the first and the last are thematically connected.
 Its total performance time is around 85 minutes.

-The work was first performed in Prague in 1880.
+The work was first performed in Prague on 23 December 1880.
 N. Simrock published Dvořák's Op.
 58 in 1881.
 In 1882, Leoš Janáček conducted a performance of the work in Brno.
 The work was performed in London in 1883, and again, in the Royal Albert Hall, in 1884, and thus played a crucial role in Dvořák's international breakthrough as a composer.
 In the 21st century the Stabat Mater continues to be Dvořák's best known, and most often performed, sacred work.

 History

-How Dvořák started to compose his Stabat Mater in February 1876 as a reaction to the death of his two days old daughter Josefa in August 1875 has often been told, but has been doubted in 21st-century scholarship.
+That Dvořák started to compose his Stabat Mater in February 1876 as a reaction to the death of his two-day-old daughter Josefa in August 1875 has often been told, but has been doubted in 21st-century scholarship.
 The sketch was written between 19 February and 7 May 1876, and was dedicated to František Hušpauer "as a souvenir to the friend of his young days."
 On 30 July Dvořák sent his manuscript to Vienna, accompanying an application for a scholarship by the Ministry of Culture and Education.
 He returned to the final stylisation of the composition in 1877, when his two surviving children died within a short time of each other.
 The definitive version of the score was written from October to 13 November 1877 in Prague.